thubregtsen/qhack/submission/blogpost.md

 </p>

 The underlying "trick" (no really - that's the official name!) is that any kernel will introduce a similarity measure, comparable to a scalar product, that allows us to unlock more complicated features of the underlying data.
-The beauty lies in the fact that the kernel implicitly contains an embedding of the data into a -possibly infinite- vector space and that we can use this to perform a linear classification in this space where the data is linearly separable.
+The beauty lies in the fact that the kernel implicitly contains an embedding of the data into a -possibly infinite- vector space and that we can use this to perform a linear classification in this higher-dimensional space where the data is linearly separable.

 ## Quantum Embedding Kernels